The Affordable Art Fair has made buying art a less exclusive affair

 “Lucie has long been admired for dealing with issues of female sexuality and identity.
 She has drawn interest from new art buyers and established collectors and is one of our most popular female artists”, director Henrik Riis at Eyestorm says.

-Two exhibitions.
-Whether you’re looking for a picture to match your new curtains or to discover the works of a creative genius on the way up, the next possibility for affordable art in London will take place at Hampstead Heath in North-West London and the upcoming show in May includes mindful photography as well as sculptures.
+Whether you’re looking for a picture to match your new curtains or to discover the works of a creative genius on the way up, the next possibility for affordable and low-cost art in London will take place at Hampstead Heath in North-West London.
+The spring show in May includes mindful photography as well as sculptures.

 Click The Art Fair